 We are passionate about advocating for students with disabilities.
 In September of 2018, we met with various members of the U.S. Department of Education’s Office for Civil Rights (OCR), the White House Office of Information and Regulatory Affairs (OIRA) and the Office of Management and Budget (OMB) to share our views regarding how Title IX regulations need to protect students with disabilities.
-We believed that our experiences would provide insight on how the proposed regulations need to be modified when applied to disabled students.
+We believed that our experiences would provide insight as to how the proposed regulations need to be modified when applied to students with disabilities.

 On November 15, 2018, when the OCR released new proposed Title IX regulations, we were pleased to see that many of our opinions influenced Question 5, which deals with the proposed section on Emergency Removal.
 This section provides guidance for how educational institutions should handle emergency removals of students in Title IX sexual misconduct cases.
 While the proposed regulation states that it is not intended to conflict with the Individuals with Disabilities Act (IDEA), we saw potential conflicts and submitted comments to OCR during the formal public comment period.

 In a Title IX claim, there are host of complex challenges when it comes to emergency removals of students with disabilities.
 Complainants may lobby to have a respondent removed from the educational environment, but depending upon the age and disabilities of the accused students, the school cannot do so without running afoul of IDEA, Section 504 and the ADA.

 Emergency removal of students in grade school who are receiving special education and related services are governed by IDEA.
 Under federal law, students with disabilities cannot be removed on an emergency basis for more than 10 consecutive school days without the removal being considered a change of placement for the student.
 This means that a school administrator cannot take it upon themselves to make a unilateral risk assessment and remove students for as long as the administrator wishes.